hadronized/blog/Reaction_Through_Explicit_Effects.md

 We have `IO a` to explicitely deal with side effects, that’s cool.
 However, `IO` represents **any** kind of side effects.
 We’d like to be able to explicitely say *“Hey, I can have that effect”*.

-# Reaction: Part 1 – Explicit effects
+# Reaction: Part 1 – Explicit effects in imperative languages

 Reacting to something requires activation.
 Do you know the [observer design pattern](http://en.wikipedia.org/wiki/Observer_pattern)?
 That is an interesting design pattern